 (a) Two members appointed by the retirement board who have knowledge or experience in retirement systems, administration of retirement systems, or investment management or advisory services.

 (b) One member who is a retiree of the system appointed by the board.

 (6) The regular term of office of members of the retirement board is 3 years.
 Each member of the retirement board shall take an oath of office before assuming the duties of the position.
-Members of the retirement board shall serve without compensation with respect to their duties, but shall be reimbursed by the retirement system for their actual and necessary expenses incurred in the performance of their duties.
-A participating municipality or court employing a member of the retirement board shall treat absences from work on account of retirement board business in such a manner that the individual does not suffer loss of pay or benefits.
+Members of the retirement board shall serve without compensation with respect to their duties, but must be reimbursed by the retirement system for their actual and necessary expenses incurred in the performance of their duties.
+A participating municipality or court employing a member of the retirement board shall treat absences from work because of retirement board business in a manner that the individual does not suffer loss of pay or benefits.

 (a) An officer board member ceases to be eligible for nomination as an officer board member.